Ahmed-Arafat10/Linux-Documentation/Session #5.md

 - In Awk, Line = Record

-Important varibles:
+Important variables:
-    1) FS -> you cna control field separator {default iis space but you can change it to colon [:] as in [/etc/passwd] }
+    1) FS -> you can control field separator {default is space but you can change it to colon [:] as in [/etc/passwd] }
     2) RS -> record separator which is '\n' by default
     3) $0 -> Means entire record {$1 for field #1 , $2 for field #2 , etc ...}